dnitsch/reststrategy/controller/README.md

 Everytime a set of changes is done on the types a client needs to be regenerated and unit tests updated.

-`make install`

-`make update_types`

-Should be run every time by a developer to generate the deep copy funcs locally

-`make test`

 ## Useful resources

 Kubernetes maintained [sample-controller](https://github.com/kubernetes/sample-controller) repo is a great reference.